ridlees/ridlees/README.md

      - Fun code projects

 ### I have interest in
-- permacomputing, low energy consuptions, sites under 14KB and solar panels
+- permacomputing, low energy solutions, sites under 14KB and solar panels
 - building things from scratch so I can learn more
 - making world better place by being active in my communities